riddhikasralikar/snap-to-dust/README.md

 A gesture-based web project built in 3 hours during the BU Spark!
 Art & Computing Hackathon.

-Raise your hand and snap—watch a dust disintegration effect play out in real time.
+Raise your hand and snap, and watch a dust disintegration effect play out in real time.

 ## Tech Stack
 - MediaPipe Hands for gesture detection